namoricoo/Coderbyte-Javascript-Jasmine/README.md

  * Letter Capitalize: For this challenge you will be capitalizing certain characters in a string.
  * Simple Symbol: For this challenge you will be determining whether or not certain characters are in correct positions.
  * Check nums: For this challenge you will be comparing two numbers and determining which one is greater.
+ * Time Convert: For this challenge you will be determining the difference in hours and minutes between two given times.